On February 13, 1972, Michel Siffre climbed into a cave in southwest Texas. It would be six months before he saw daylight again.

 Use relaxation techniques.
 Researchers believe that at least 50 percent of insomnia cases are emotion or stress related.
 Find outlets to reduce your stress and you’ll often find that better sleep comes as a result.
 Proven methods include daily journaling, deep breathing exercises, meditation, exercise, and keeping a gratitude journal (write down something you are thankful for each day).

 Use strategic naps.
-Generally speaking, one nap in the early afternoon is the best way to adding napping to your sleep cycle.
-This is particularly useful if you aren't getting enough sleep each night as your body may be able to make up the deficit during your nap.
+Generally speaking, one nap in the early afternoon is the best way to add napping to your sleep cycle.
+This is particularly useful if you aren’t getting enough sleep each night as your body may be able to make up the deficit during your nap.

 How to Have More Energy in the Morning

 The best way to have more energy is to get enough sleep, but you can also…

 Drink a large glass of water in the morning.
 Your body just went 6 to 8 hours without any liquid.
 If you are feeling lethargic and groggy in the morning, you may often be slightly dehydrated.
 The first thing I do when I wake up is drink a large, cold glass of water.

 Start the day in the sunlight.
 Sunshine is the new coffee.
 Getting sunlight in your morning routine is critical for establishing your circadian rhythm and waking your brain and body for the day.
 This is why, in the words of my friend Ben Greenfield, “You may find you need none or very little coffee in the summer or in times of high sun exposure, but you’re a complete monster if you don’t get your morning cup of coffee in the grey winter months.”
 10